Matěj Pulkrab: Second loan to Slovan Liberec

 On 3 July 2017, Pulkrab returned to Slovan Liberec on a season-long loan.
 He made his second debut for the club on 30 July and marked the occasion by scoring the only goal in a 1–0 win over Zlín.
 Having not scored again since his opening goal, Pulkrab scored seven goals in five matches across February and March 2018.
 Included in the run was his fifteenth career goal in the Czech First League; a milestone he reached faster than any other player in the competition, including international counterparts, Milan Baroš and Václav Kadlec.
 He ultimately scored 10 goals for the season before returning to Sparta Prague upon the expiration of his loan.

 Second return to Sparta Prague

 Following his loan spell, Pulkrab once again returned to Sparta and played a prominent role during the 2018–19 campaign, where he scored four goals in 18 appearances before being sidelined by an Achilles tendon injury in March 2019.

+Mladá Boleslav

+On 30 June 2023, Pulkrab signed with Mladá Boleslav a two-year contract.

+Teplice

+On 9 June 2025, Pulkrab signed a contract with Teplice as a free agent.